mariaspastef/Software-Engineering-in-Practice/README.md

 1. Setup Maven in Linux.
 Execute `sudo apt update && sudo apt install maven` in a terminal.
 2. Setup Maven in [Windows](https://mkyong.com/maven/how-to-install-maven-in-windows/).

+## Second Lab Assignment

+For the second Lab Assignment this is the individual README file.